Updated 2026 Regulations Airbnb Booking.com

 Fines vary dramatically by autonomous community.
 Andalusia: up to €600,000 under the 2026 Sustainable Tourism Bill.
 Catalonia/Barcelona: up to €600,000 for very serious infractions.
 Balearic Islands: up to €500,000 (raised from €400,000 by Decree Law 4/2025).
 Madrid, Valencia, Basque Country: fines typically range from €3,000 to €150,000 depending on severity.
 Spain also fined Airbnb itself €64 million in December 2025 for listing 65,000+ properties without valid licenses.

-Malaga has imposed a three-year city-wide moratorium on all new tourist rental licenses under Decree-Law 1/2025 of Andalusia.
+Malaga has imposed a three-year city-wide moratorium on all new tourist rental licences under Decree-Law 1/2025 of Andalusia.
 No new licenses will be granted anywhere in the city while the moratorium is in effect.
 Existing licensed properties may continue operating.
 The city had 12,754 licensed tourist properties (8,596 active) when announced.
 New tourist apartments must also have a separate entrance from residential properties.

 Do I need an energy certificate (EPC) for my vacation rental in Spain?